-Then Mr. Morgenthau got around to military aspects, military equipment, and the President was exceedingly short with him.
-Finally Mr. Morgenthau said, "Well, Mr. President, will you hear General Marshall?"
-And the President replied-I remember this most distinctly-"Well, I know exactly what he would say.
+Then Mr. Morgenthau got around to military aspects, military equipment, and the president was exceedingly short with him.
+Finally, Mr. Morgenthau said, "Well, Mr. President, will you hear General Marshall?"
+And the president replied-I remember this most distinctly-"Well, I know exactly what he would say.
 There is no necessity for me hearing him at all."

 Well, it was a desperate situation.
-I felt that he might be President but I had certain knowledge which I was sure he didn't possess or which he didn't grasp.
-And I thought the whole thing was catastrophic in its possibilities and this last cut just emphasized that point.
-So, recalling that a man has a great advantage, psychologically when he stands looking down on a fellow, I took advantage, in a sense, of the President's condition.
-So when he terminated the meeting I, not having had a chance to say anything, I walked over and stood looking down at him and said, "Mr. President, may I have three minutes?"
-And then in a complete change of mood and in a very gracious fashion, he said, "Of course, General Marshall of course.
+I felt that he might be president, but I had certain knowledge which I was sure he didn't possess or didn't grasp.
+I thought the whole thing was catastrophic in its possibilities and this last cut just emphasized that point.
+So, recalling that a man has a great advantage, psychologically, when he stands looking down on a fellow, I took advantage, in a sense, of the president's condition.
+So when he terminated the meeting, I, not having had a chance to say anything, I walked over and stood looking down at him.
+I said, "Mr. President, may I have three minutes?"
+And then, in a complete change of mood, and in a most gracious fashion, he said, "Of course, General Marshall.
 Sit down."
 No, he didn't say 'sit down.'

-I said, "Now, first Mr. Morgenthau spoke to you about this civilian organization to represent all the civil side of these matters and you said that Hopkins would handle one part and Morgenthau one part and he himself was handling one part of it.
-I said with all frankness none of you are supermen and Mr. Morgenthau has no more chance of managing this thing than of flying.
-We just had lunch and he gave orders he was not be interrupted.
+I said, "Now, first Mr. Morgenthau spoke to you about this civilian organization to represent all the civil side of these matters, and you said that Hopkins would handle one part and Morgenthau would handle one part and he himself was handling one part of it."
+I said, "With all frankness, none of you are supermen and Mr. Morgenthau has no more chance of managing this thing than of flying.
+We just had lunch and he gave orders he was not to be interrupted.
 He was interrupted three times by the matter of the closing of the Stock Exchange.
 He can't possibly grasp all these things.
 He was trying to get the straight of the enormity of our situation regarding military preparedness and he wasn't even allowed to do that."

-I said, "If you don't do something like that, and do it right away and really do it today, I don't know what is going to happen to this country."
-"Now," I said, "As to the military part, I just came here in the first place about a cut of something that had previously been approved by the Budget Bureau and turned down in the Congress, a very small sum of money.
-It seems to us large these days but it will eventually going to be considered a very small sum."
-I said, "I don't know quite how to express myself about this to the President of the United States but I will say this-[this is said very forcefully] that you have got to do something and you've got to do it today."
-And I went out of the room with \$79 billion. [?]
-And three weeks later we got \$100 billion appropriation between the Navy and ourselves and \$50 billions or something like that of the 100 billions.
+I said, "If you don't do something like that, and do it right away, and really do it today, I don't know what is going to happen to this country.
+Now," I said, "as to the military part, I just came here in the first place about a cut of something which had previously been approved by the Budget [Bureau] and turned down in Congress of a very small sum of money.
+It seems to us large these days, but it will eventually be considered a small sum."
+I said, "I don't know quite how to express myself about this to the president of the United States, but I will say this [this is said very forcefully]: "that you have got to do something and you've got to do it today."
+And I went out of the room with \$79 billion [million].
+And three weeks later we got \$100 billion between the Navy and ourselves and \$50 billions of the 100 billions.